splunk/public-o11y-docs/infrastructure/metrics-pipeline/metrics-pipeline-intro.rst

 The solution: Optimize data
 ===============================================================================

-Splunk Observability Cloud helps you identify and address the problem of too much data with metrics pipeline management (MPM).
+Splunk Observability Cloud helps you identify and address the problem of growing data with metrics pipeline management (MPM).

-MPM is a set of tools and a process that helps you optimize your data by following these steps:
+MPM is a solution that helps you optimize your data.
+To use MPM, follow these steps:

 #.
-Start by reviewing raw, unchanged MTS from the systems you want to monitor.
+Review your raw, unchanged MTS from the systems you want to monitor.
 #.
 Use charts and data tables to look for MTS that have unused or high-cardinality dimensions.
-You can also review
-   organization metrics that measure your use of Splunk Observability Cloud resources.
 To learn more, see :ref:`org-metrics-metrics-pipeline`.
 #.
+Review organization metrics that help you measure your use of Splunk Observability Cloud resources.
+#.
 Use aggregation rules to create new aggregated MTS.
-Drop unneeded dimensions from the MTS; aggregation automatically rolls up the metrics.
+Drop unneeded dimensions from these new MTS.
+Aggregation automatically rolls up the metrics.
 #.
-Drop the original MTS.
+Drop the incoming raw MTS.
 #.
-Use routing rules to move existing MTS into the low-cost tier.
+Use routing rules to move existing MTS into the low-cost archival tier.
 Drop MTS you don't want to keep.
 #.
 Review your new MTS usage.
 #.
 Refine your aggregation and routing rules.